 **This is obviously only specific to UK citizens.
 For some other nationalities I believe you can still bring your original degree and teaching certificate with you to Vietnam and have them legalised by your countries embassy in Vietnam.
-We highly recommend confirming this before you travel to Vietnam.
+I highly recommend confirming this before you travel to Vietnam.

 Tip: Get them sent to your work rather than house as it should be easier for the postal service to find, and send them express via a courier like FedEx.
-Personally, its a complication we would suggest avoiding if possible.
+Personally, its a complication I would suggest avoiding if possible.

 Related post: A Beginners Guide to Picking the Perfect TEFL Course

 How to get documents legalised (for UK Citizens):

 The three documents you need to get legalised are your TEFL certificate, your university degree and your criminal background check.
 You will need to arrange an appointment at the Vietnamese embassy in London, and bring the original documents with you to the embassy.
 The same goes for other nationalities legalising documents, regardless of whether they are doing it in their home country or at the embassy in Vietnam.

 Where do you get documents legalised for working in Vietnam?